nano11-dev/post-setup/README.md

 - [UninstallEdge.cmd by Vichingo455](https://gist.github.com/Vichingo455/39bb82496ef566156c8e65696051ce43)

 ## Notes
-The official post-setup was ENTIRELY made by XPower7125.
+most of The official post-setup was made by XPower7125. installer and updater made by BunnyRabbit12.